opensumi/docs/docs/integrate/universal-integrate-case/custom-view.en.md

 ## OverView

 The OpenSumi view is based on the `slot mechanism` design, where the entire Layout itself is a large React component that divides the view into several slots.
-For example, the default layout component provided by OpenSumi divides the view into slot templates as shown in the following figure:
+For example, the layout component provided by OpenSumi by default divides the view into slot templates as shown in the following figure:

 ![Default slot template](https://img.alicdn.com/imgextra/i3/O1CN01jVb1Nv1n4XHe0H2wG_!!6000000005036-2-tps-1714-1374.png)

-Slots are used for the mounting of component views and each slot consumes a data structure as follows.
+Slots are used to mount component views and each slot consumes a data structure as follows:

 ```typescript
 type ComponentsInfo = Array<{